V-i-a-c-h-e-s-l-a-v/calculator/README.md

 # calculator
-This is a project provided for studying  coding based on the Python language.
+This is a project provided for the studying  of coding based on the Python language.